Vesak: United Nations

 On 15 December 1999 the United Nations General Assembly adopted resolution 54/115, entitled 'International recognition of the Day of Vesak at United Nations Headquarters and other United Nations offices'.
 The proposal to declare Vesak as an international public holiday was tabled at the United Nations General Assembly by Sri Lanka.
-The resolution internationally recognized the Day of Vesak to acknowledge the contributions that Lord Buddha and Buddhism have made for over two and a half millennia.
-It also called for annual commemoration of the day at the UN Headquarters, in New York, UNESCO and other UN offices around the world.
+The resolution internationally recognized the Day of Vesak to acknowledge the contributions that The Buddha and Buddhism have made for over two and a half millennia.
+It also called for annual commemoration of the day at the United Nations Headquarters, in New York, UNESCO and other United Nations offices around the world.

-International celebrations since 2000 included the first Vesak celebration in the UN (New York) on 15 May 2000.
-34 countries were represented.
-The Day of Vesak is an official holiday for the UN offices in many of the countries in South-East Asia.
+International celebrations since 2000 included the first Vesak celebration in the United Nations (New York) on May 15, 2000.
+Thirty-four countries were represented.
+The Day of Vesak is an official holiday for the United Nations offices in many of the countries in Southeast Asia.

 International Vesak summit

-Thailand has hosted an international Vesak summit 11 times, Vietnam 3 times and Sri Lanka 1 time.
+Thailand has hosted an international Vesak summit 11 times, Vietnam 3 times, and Sri Lanka once.